isabella232/sfcc-helpcenter/content/md/cartridge-configuration/01-where-configuration.md

 ---
-id: where-configuration
+id: 01-where-configuration
 themes: cartridge-configuration
-title: Where can I find the cartridge configuration page?
+title: Where can I find the cartridge configuration?
 popular: true
-related: configure-PIM-API, mapping-configuration, import-images-configuration, categories-configuration, products-filter-configuration
+related: 02-configure-PIM-API, 05-mapping-configuration, 04-import-images-configuration, 06-categories-configuration, 03-products-filter-configuration
 ---

 # Where is the cartridge configuration page?